-From the FlowForce Server perspective, Global Resources cease to be "global" to some extent, because they are not stored in one XML file as in desktop applications.
+In FlowForce Server, global resources are not stored in one XML file as in desktop applications.
 In FlowForce, each resource is a reusable object that may contain file or folder paths or database connection details.
-Resources may be copied, exported, and imported, and are subject to the same user access mechanism like other FlowForce Server objects.
-In other words, any FlowForce user could use any resource in their mapping functions, if they have the required permissions.
+Resources can be copied, exported, and imported, and are subject to the same user access mechanism as other FlowForce Server objects.
+This means that any FlowForce user can use any resource in their mapping functions if they have the required permissions.

-Once you have created a mapping with Global Resources in MapForce, you can deploy it to FlowForce Server.
-At deployment time, you can choose whether the mapping should use Global Resources, by selecting the Use Resources check box on the deployment dialog box.
-If you do not select the check box, any Global Resources used by the mapping will be resolved, based on the currently selected configuration.
-If you selected the check box, the mapping function will require resources in FlowForce Server as well.
-The following is an example of a mapping function deployed to FlowForce that requires resources to run (notice that the first parameter gets the default file path from a resource):
+Once you have created a mapping with global resources in MapForce, you can deploy it to FlowForce Server.
+At deployment time, if you want your mapping to use global resources, select the Use Resources check box in the deployment dialog box.
+If you do not select the check box, any global resources used by the mapping will be resolved, based on the currently selected configuration.
+If you have selected the check box, the mapping function will require resources in FlowForce Server as well.
+The screenshot below is an example of a mapping function deployed to FlowForce that requires resources to run.
+Notice that the first parameter gets the default file path from a resource.

-As illustrated above, in FlowForce Server, it is the mapping function that consumes Global Resources, not the job.
-The exact meaning of the verb "consumes" depends on how exactly the mapping was designed with respect to Global Resources.
-For example, the mapping may have been configured to read from or write to a path, in case of files or folders.
-In the example above, the mapping function reads the path of the first input file from the resource.
-This means that all jobs using this function will use the same path, unless you override the path from the job configuration page.
+In FlowForce Server, it is the mapping function that uses the global resources, not the job.
+The mapping function reads the path of the first input file from the resource.
+This means that all jobs using this function will use the same path unless you override the path from the job configuration page.

-You can also deploy Global Resources to FlowForce Server as standalone objects.
-In other words, there is no need to deploy a mapping first in order to be able to deploy a Global Resource.
-For more information about deploying Global Resources to FlowForce Server, refer to MapForce documentation (https://www.altova.com/documentation).
+You can also deploy global resources to FlowForce Server as standalone objects.
+This means there is no need to deploy a mapping first in order to be able to deploy a global resource.
+For more information about deploying global resources to FlowForce Server, see the MapForce documentation.

 In all Altova desktop applications, global resources are maintained as XML files.
 The default file is called GlobalResources.xml; you can find it in the C:\Users\<username>\Documents\Altova directory on the computer where MapForce is installed.
 A Global Resource file may contain multiple resources, also known as "aliases".
 An alias is either a file path, or a directory path, or a group of database connection details.
 Aliases, in their turn, can have multiple configurations.
 As described previously, configurations enable you to switch paths or databases.
 This is best understood by looking at the structure of the following sample Global Resource file (note some data was omitted for simplicity):